Moondex/MasterNodeSetupGuide/README.md

 Step 1 : Make sure you have a VPS with Ubuntu 16.04 available and you are logged in as user root.

-Step 2 : Run commands :
+Step 2 : Run commands ( As user root ) :

+cd /root

 wget https://raw.githubusercontent.com/Moondex/moondex_sentinel/master/moondexcoin_mn.sh